suin/biome.json/README.md

 This disables TypeScript's `noUnusedLocals` and `noUnusedParameters` since Biome's `noUnusedVariables` rule handles unused variable detection.

+## Opinionated Choices

+This configuration makes several opinionated choices to promote consistency and best practices.
+These opinions are documented in [OPINIONS.md](./OPINIONS.md):

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.